 - College of Optometrists in Vision Development (COVD) Only able to accept from 2014 and forward

 - Heart of America (HOA) Only able to accept from 2017 and forward

 - Southeastern Educational Congress of Optometry (SECO) Only able to accept from 2018 and forward

-An electronic copy of the paper and/or poster will be required.
+An electronic copy/PDF of the paper and/or poster must be uploaded.